antononcube/RakuForPrediction-book/Articles/Outlier-detection-in-a-list-of-numbers.md

 (*"(0 => 9.82048 1 => 8.78346 2 => 8.55282 3 => 7.94426 4 => 7.6337 5 => 7.43507)"*)
 ```

-Here we transfer the found outlier positions from Raku to WL:
+Here we transfer the found outlier positions (the keys of the pairs above) from Raku to WL:

 ```mathematica
 pos = 1 + RakuInputExecute["@points.pairs.grep({ $_.value > 1.5 * mean(@points) })>>.key ==>encode-to-wl()"]